robdevops/finbot/README.md

 _This project has no affiliation with Sharesight Ltd._

 ## Description
-* Trade notifications
-* Intraday price movements for holdings over a defined threshold
-* Earnings date reminders for your holdings
-* Ex-dividend date warnings for your holdings
-* Highly shorted stock warnings for your holdings (AU, US)
 * Discord, Slack and Telegram support
+* trade notifications
+* Reports:
+** Intraday price movements for holdings over a defined threshold ** Earnings date reminders for your holdings
+** Ex-dividend date warnings for your holdings
+** Highly shorted stock warnings for your holdings (AU, US)
+* Interactive chat commands for stock info (Slack & Telegram)
 * Supports multiple Sharesight portfolios, including portfolios shared to you
-* For speed and reliability, no use of uncommon libraries or screen scraping
+* For speed and reliability, uses no uncommon libraries or screen scraping

-* Interactive chat commands (Slack & Telegram)
+Trade notifications are peformed by polling the Sharesight trades API from a cron job, and notifying your configured chat networks of any new trades.
+Thus, it works best if your trades are auto-imported into Sharesight through its broker integration features, and if your environment has persistent storage so that the bot can keep track of known trade ids between runs.
+Persistent storage enables a polling frequency greater than daily.
+Every 5 minutes, for example.
 ![screenshot of Slack message](img/screenshot.png?raw=true "Screenshot of Slack message")

+The various reports can either run from cron, or on demand through the interactive bot.
+They query the Yahoo Finance API for stock data based on current holdings in your Sharesight portfolio(s) plus a custom watch list.
+Depending on how they're triggered, they either report to all configured chat networks, or reply to the chat which triggered them.

+The interactive bot requires you to host a web service on a domain with a trusted certificate.
+It subscribes to push updates from native Slack apps / Telegram bots, and reacts to certain regex seen in chat.
+It can:
+* Run the aforementioned reports on demand
+* Look up stock facts when given a ticker code
+* Allow your chat group to maintain a shared watch list that is picked up by the various reports

 ## Dependencies
 * Sharesight paid plan, preferably with automatic trade imports, and an API key